mohammedamarnah/au_courant/README.md

 ### PostgreSQL

 The database that was used in this project is PostgreSQL.
+If you're on MacOS, install the [PostgreSQL app](https://postgresapp.com/).

 To configure the database check `config/db_config.json`.

 ```json
 {